 When to start introducing solid foods

-Introducing your baby to solid foods, often called weaning on to foods, should start when your baby is around six months old.
+Introducing your baby to solid foods, often called weaning, should start when your baby is around six months old.

-It is a really important step in your baby’s development and can be great fun to explore new flavours and textures together.
+It's a really important step in your baby’s development and it can be great fun to explore new flavours and textures together.

 To begin with, how much your baby takes is less important than getting them used to the idea of eating.

-They will still be getting most of their nutrition from breastmilk or infant formula.
-Babies don’t need three meals a day to start with, so you can start by offering foods at a time that suits you both.
+They will still be getting most of their nutrition from breast milk or formula.
+Babies don’t need three meals a day to start with, so you can begin by offering foods at a time that suits you both.

 Gradually you’ll be able to increase the amount and variety of food your baby eats until they can eventually eat the same as the rest of the family, in smaller portions.